Psychologist Therapist Counselling Hamilton

 Psychologists in Ontario are licensed and regulated by the College of Psychologists of Ontario

 The specific training and background of a counsellor or therapist varies.
 Most have at least a master’s degree in psychology, counselling or social work.

 The title "counsellor" or "therapist" is not regulated under the Health Professional Act.

-When you work with a therapist or counsellor under the supervision of psychologist Dr. Barbera you can be assured that the services are being monitored and informed by a high level of education and enforceable standard.
+When you work with a therapist or counsellor under the supervision of psychologist Dr. Barbera you can be assured that the services are being informed by a high level of education and College of Psychologists enforceable standard.
 This is because Dr. Barbera is directly responsible for the services and ensures that the service falls under her declared areas of competency.

-In Dr. Barbera C. Psych's practice in Hamilton all intakes are directly reviewed by Dr. Barbera and she assists with the therapy plan and providing ongoing direction, supervision, and ongoing training to the supervised associate.
-To book an appointment click here.
+In Dr. Barbera C. Psych's practice in Hamilton all intakes are directly reviewed by Dr. Barbera and she assists with the therapy plan.

 *Improving coping skills